We’re the only transportation provider to maintain a dedicated full-time staff at primary border crossings between the United States and Canada.

 Where will my shipment cross the border?

-YRC Freight uses eight Canada/U.S. Customs gateway locations:
+YRC Freight uses twelve Canada/U.S. Customs gateway locations:

 Where your shipment crosses the border depends on its origin and destination.
 Our highway dispatch network uses the most-direct route for your goods, assuring efficient, on-time delivery.